urbanware-org/xicht/README.md

 *   Shows "dead face" on full CPU load
 *   Shows "invulnerable face" with glowing eyes if the CPU is idle (not *Doom* typical, but used for this case)

-Furthermore, there is a right-click menu, where you can manually set the maximum health displayed, trigger face events (such as smiling) and a totally useless "freak out" mode.
+Furthermore, there is a right-click context menu, where you can manually set the maximum health displayed, trigger face events (such as smiling) and a totally useless "freak out" mode.

 There is also a small animated tray icon available.<img src="https://raw.githubusercontent.com/urbanware-org/xicht/master/Stuff/GitHub/Xicht_tray_icon.gif" alt="Tray icon" align="right"/>